Child and Family Mental/Behavioral Health System

 DOD and Veterans Affairs Online Parenting Course

-For behavioral health emergencies after normal business hours, please call 911 or the CRDAMC Emergency Department at (254) 288-8114.
+For mental/behavioral health emergencies after normal business hours, please call 911 or go to the nearest emergency room.